RootGeorge17/dynamic-calendar-js/README.md

 ## Description

-Dynamic daily planner web app which allows users to manage their busy schedules.
-The app presents color-coded  timeblocks for past, present, and future events, enabling event entry on click, saving events to local storage, and persisting events between page refreshes.
+Dynamic Daily Planner web app which allows users to manage their busy schedules.
+The app presents color-coded timeblocks for past, present, and future events, enabling event entry, saving events to local storage, and persisting events between page refreshes.

 ## Usage